 Congratulations on Grounding a TV Antenna!

 Cord cutters who complete all of the steps outlined above will have successfully grounded their TV antennas.
-For a more detailed account of the grounding process and why it’s important, be sure to check out Solid Signal’s “A Guide to Grounding” white paper.
-We freely share this important information so cord cutters may enjoy their TV viewing safely.
-That’s always the best way to cut the cord!
+For a more detailed account of the grounding process and why it’s important, check out Solid Signal’s “A Guide to Grounding” white paper.
+We freely share this important information so cord-cutters can enjoy their TV viewing safely.
+We also carry a wide variety of grounding supplies to help you do the job right.